Stay on top of the Ice

 (5) Never try.

 Homer was right when he imparted words of wisdom to his son.
 If your situation goes south, literally, don’t be a hero.
-The first reaction to someone falling through the ice is to call 911, not the rescue selfie.
+The first reaction to someone falling through the ice is to call 911, not a rescue selfie.
 Fire departments train for ice rescues and have the equipment to save lives.
-Throw the person a rope or something that floats and keep back.
-When you pack the cooler with shiners and silver flasks tight with brown liquids, pack some rope and a floating seat cushion.
+Throw the person a line or something that floats and keep back.
+When you pack that bucket or pack basket with shiners and silver flasks of brown liquids, toss in some line and a floating seat cushion.
 Untrained people usually end up as the second victim and that’s not funny.